drtyhlpr/rpi23-gen-image/README.md

 Sets the default config for kernel compiling.
 If not set, `KERNEL_DEFCONFIG` will be set to "bcmrpi3\_defconfig" automatically if building for arm64.

 ##### `KERNEL_REDUCE`=false
-Reduce the size of the generated kernel by removing unwanted device, network and filesystem drivers (experimental).
+Reduce the size of the generated kernel by removing unwanted devices, network and filesystem drivers (experimental).

 ##### `KERNEL_THREADS`=1
 Number of parallel kernel building threads.
 If the parameter is left untouched the script will automatically determine the number of CPU cores to set the number of parallel threads to speed the kernel compilation.

 ##### `KERNEL_HEADERS`=true
-Install kernel headers with built kernel.
+Install kernel headers with the built kernel.

 ##### `KERNEL_MENUCONFIG`=false
 Start `make menuconfig` interactive menu-driven kernel configuration.
 The script will continue after `make menuconfig` was terminated.